baozi-technology/baozi-web/content/09-11-2019/index.md

 Dual licensing is sometimes referred by its detractor as ["having your cake and eating it too"](https://www.linuxinsider.com/story/38172.html).
 For some, it creates ["a weird asymmetry and might be a strong deterrent to any community contribution"](https://opensource.stackexchange.com/questions/4092/how-to-accept-contributions-for-agpl-proprietary-dual-licensed-projects).
 Pieter Hintjens also [despised such practice](http://hintjens.com/blog:68).
 Some say that dual licensing are unfriendly to startups.

 However, [this StackExchange answer from the founder of iText](https://opensource.stackexchange.com/questions/88/how-can-large-open-source-projects-be-monetized) explains well why dual licensing is the only pragmatic way to support financially the developers of Free Software libraries.

+But how to make it more ethical and contributor-friendly?

+## III.6.
+Selling exceptions to the AGPL and the Robin Hood business model

 Suprisingly for some, Richard Stallman makes a [difference between selling Proprietary Licenses and selling exceptions to the (A)GPL](https://www.fsf.org/blogs/rms/selling-exceptions) and pledge for companies which engage in such practice as being a strategy towards the Free Software goal.

 The fundamental difference between selling exceptions and dual licensing, that many people don't get, is that you only give away the possibility to incorporate your library in a proprietary software.
 But your library itself will always remain free.